New Staircase Cost

 A spiral staircase is most commonly used when space is at a premium, as they possess the smallest footprint of all staircase designs.

 How much is a spiral staircase to install?
-The price of a spiral staircase begins at £1,800 and increases to around £5,000 depending on size, the complexity of design and materials used in construction.
+The price of a spiral staircase ranges from around £1,800 to £5,000 depending on size, the complexity of design, and materials used in construction.

 New Staircase Material Costs

 The prices of materials are often a large consideration when planning a staircase.
-If you wish to undertake the project on your own, you could save around £500 to £1,000 from labour.
+If you wish to undertake the project on your own, you could save around £500 to £1,000 in labour costs.

 This does not account for the time you personally will lose, and due to the nature of the stairs being an important safety concern, it is always advisable that you seek the advice of a qualified tradesman in order to fit them for you.